wmhilton-stoplight/platform-docs/c.troubleshooting.md

 Below are a few common reasons why APIs/models/articles may not show up in the documentation for a Stoplight project.

-### Is there a `.stoplight.json` configuration file present in your repo?
+### Is there a Stoplight Config file present in your repo?

-The `.stoplight.json` (or `.stoplight.yaml`) file can be used to include or exclude paths in your repository from being exposed in the documentation.
-Double check the project configuration to make sure the file you are looking for have not been excluded (or the file is in the include path).
+Use the **Stoplight Config** (`.stoplight.json`) file to include or exclude paths in your repository from being exposed in the documentation.
+Verify the project configuration to make sure the file you are looking for has not been excluded (or the file is in the include path).

-For more information on this feature, see [here](./2.-workspaces/c.config.md).
+For more information on this feature, see [Project Configuration](./2.-workspaces/c.config.md).

 ### Is there a `toc.json` file present in your repo?